sarah-wilson/photo-loc/README.md

 # photo-loc
 Holiday photo locations

-Run ExifTest_Pil
+Run ExifTest_Pil in sublime

-It will search the folder gp photo and produce output
+It will search the folder gphoto and produce output

+Open git and merge master